cbueche/Agent-Jones/doc/authentication.md

 ## accessing the Agent-Jones web-service

-FIXME: add multiple-auth.

 Agent-Jones is located beyond a WSGI interface, which has to be configured to pass down the Basic-Auth ([RFC 2617](https://www.ietf.org/rfc/rfc2617.txt)) heeaders to the Flask module responsible to check the credentials (flask_httpauth:HTTPBasicAuth).

 For Apache 2.4 and WSGI, the option `WSGIPassAuthorization On` in `deployment/apache_config_example.txt` does exactly this.

-Flash receive the Basic-Auth header and pass it to flask_httpauth for checking.
-The very simple get_password() function in aj.py compares the received credentials extracted from the request against these two configuration values from app/etc/config.py:
+Flask receive the Basic-Auth header and pass it to flask_httpauth for checking.
+The very simple get_verify_password() function in aj.py transmit the credentials along with the request object to AuthExternal.verify_credentials().
+This function must be defined in etc/auth_external.py and can be as simple or complex as desired.
+A template to get started is located in etc/templates/auth_external_template.py.

-    app.config['BASIC_AUTH_USER']
-    app.config['BASIC_AUTH_PASSWORD']

-The config.py file provide the possibility to have distinct user/password pairs for the diverse environments (Development, Integration, Production).
+The templates shows a cascade of successive checks: REMOTE_ADDR, BasicAuth, ICAP's X-Authenticated-User.
+Your final code is your business, but basically, return `True` to signal a successful login or `False` to deny access.

 ## Agent-Jones accessing the network devices